CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

  **SDD_Screeshot7_8**

 **Step3.
 Upload and encrypt the the file /zipped folder** Next click on _Select file_ and choose the file or zipped folder that you wish to encrypt.
 Click on _Open_ and on _Encrypt file_.
 The tool will ask the password for your personal private key and once you click on _OK_ then the encryption process will begin.

-If the ecryption is sucessful, the activity Log display the following message:
+If the ecryption is sucessful the file/zipped folder extention will change to *.c4gh* and  the activity Log display the following message:

 _Encrypting....
 Encryption has finished.
 Encrypted file: C:/users/samesurname/exampledirectory/examplefile.c4gh_

-Currently,the  Cryot4GH application is not provided with a progress bar.
-If the file/zippedfolder contains a big dataset, the encryption can take up to minutes.
+Currently,Cryot4GH application is not provided with a progress bar.
+If the file/zippedfolder contains a big dataset, the encryption process can last for up to minutes.